foash-111/foash-111/README.md

 -->

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on myself
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning software engineer track for ALX Africa
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on big projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with alot of people.
-- 💬 Ask me about ...
+- 💬 Ask me about... nothing ..i don't want to hear your voice .
-- 📫 How to reach me: ...
+- 📫 How to reach me: massege on wats 01122744201...you will find me sleep ..always .
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: sleep ...
 -->